graphprotocol/graph-improvement-proposals/gips/0068-subgraph-service.md

 In previous sections we mentioned both types of work performed by indexers make use of “available tokens” from the provisioned stake.
 For indexing rewards, the indexer uses stake to create allocations which will earn them indexing rewards when POIs are presented.
 For serving queries, the indexer locks stake on stake claims each time they collect payment for their queries.
 Future indexing fee payments would also use the same stake claims mechanism.

 It’s important to consider how the provisioned stake is used for economic security.
-Both indexing rewards and query fees share the same pool of provisioned stake however they each have separate accounting.
+Both indexing rewards and query fees share the same pool of provisioned stake however they have separate accounting independent from each other: allocated stake does not impose any limitation to stake claims and vice versa.
 Essentially this means that there is some leveraging at play as provisioned stake is being used to collateralize two different types of work at the same time.
 This is more capital-efficient and closer to the current protocol, where the allocations used to collect rewards and post POIs are the same that are then used to calculate rebates.
 There is a tradeoff between this capital efficiency and economic security, as using the same stake for multiple purposes hypothetically makes it more profitable to carry out multiple simultaneous attacks, as they would all share the same cost-of-corruption.
 We think allowing this single shared use, and not more, strikes the right balance between capital efficiency and security.
 The following diagram shows how the stake in a provision can be reused for the different types of work the indexer performs:

 ![allocation](../assets/gip-0068/allocation.png)